sg-developer-portal/doc-portal-publisher-guide/get-started.md

 ## Overview of steps
 <div style="text-align:center">
    <img src="assets/new-publishing/publishing-guide.gif"/>
 </div>

+1. Write and preview your documentation on your machine with tools such as [Docsify](/get-started?id=create-and-preview-markdown) for Markdown, and [ReDoc](/get-started?id=preview-oas) for OAS
-1. Create a new GitHub repository to place your documentation
+2. Create a GitHub repository and push your documentation to it
-2. Push your documentation files to that repository
 3. Log in to the developer documentation portal with your TechPass account
 4. Go through the guided publishing flow when you access **Publish documentation** in your product's page:
-   1. Authorise developer documentation portal to access your GitHub repository's contents.
-   2. Select the repository containing your documentation and publish it on the developer documentation portal.

 ## Quickstart

-The following steps show how to publish a markdown-based documentation repo.
+The two types of documentation that you can publish are:
+1. Markdown
+2. Open API Specification / Swagger

+The following examples show you how to get started with the creation of such docs, and also how to serve them on your local machines so that you can have a preview of how they would look like when published.

-## Markdown
+### 1a.
+Markdown
-### 1. Create your Docsify project
+#### Create and Preview Markdown

-The easiest way to get started with Docsify is through its [command line tool](https://docsify.js.org/#/quickstart).
+The easiest way to get started with **Docsify** is through its [command line tool](https://docsify.js.org/#/quickstart).

 1. You will need to have Node.js and NPM installed on your machine.
 Use the [official installer](https://nodejs.org/en/) or the [nvm tool](https://github.com/nvm-sh/nvm).